xfbs/tmux-rs/README.md

 I'm in the home stretch of the first part of this project.
 After finishing translating these files I will begin refactoring the Rust code to make it more idiomatic and use less unsafe.

-- [ ] 3186 tty
 - [ ] 5786 window-copy
-- [ ]  159 cmd-parse.y (partially translated), need to figure out an approach to get rid of yacc/bison

 ## Tips